-While stating that no single major is recommended for admission to law school, the "Statement on

-Prelegal Education of the Association of American Law Schools" emphasizes the absolute necessity for the "need to master, at the undergraduate level, advanced writing skills and effective oral communication.
+While stating that no single major is recommended for admission to law school, the "Statement on Prelegal Education of the Association of American Law Schools" emphasizes the absolute necessity for the "need to master, at the undergraduate level, advanced writing skills and effective oral communication.
 Lawyers must be able, in drafting instruments, to convey meaning clearly and effectively.
 In oral and written advocacy he or she must be capable of communicating ideas convincingly and concisely ...
 Truly, the law-trained man or woman, to perform effectively the tasks expected, must be a precisionist in the use of language".

-Students interested in law school who choose communication arts as a major are advised to take, in addition to their major requirements, the following courses, some of which may be applicable to divisional core requirements: PHIL 260 or C355(3) and a history course, ECON 101(3), ACCT 111(3), PLSC 202(3), MGT 150(3), CMSC 120(3), BIOL 197(3) or 198(3), and BCHM 100(3).
+Students interested in law school who choose communication arts as a major are advised to take, in addition to their major requirements, the following courses, some of which may be applicable to divisional core requirements: PHIL 260 or 355(3) and a history course, ECON 101(3), ACCT 111(3), PLSC 202(3), MGT 150(3), CMSC 120(3), BIOL 197(3) or 198(3), and BCHM 100(3).

-Blank videotapes, blank DVDs, flash drive, still camera, external hard drive
+Flash drive, DSLR camera, external hard drive.

-Wireless access throughout the building, public area visual displays, and iPads that can be borrowed for access to the online programmatic material, student study areas carrels with PC's, a common area printer, audio/visual equipment (LCD Projector and/or TV monitor), a lectern w/PC, white boards, potential smart boards.
+Wireless access throughout the building, public area visual displays, student study areas carrels with PC's, a common area printer, audio/visual equipment (LCD Projector and/or TV monitor), lecterns w/PCs, white boards.